danielabar/meblog/src/markdown/nomad-tips-and-tricks.md

 ### Always deploy a new job version

 The command to deploy a new version of a job is `nomad job run path/to/nomad/job_spec_file`.
-However, if nothing has changed in the job spec file since the last deploy, then Nomad assumes nothing has changed and will not take any action.
+However, if nothing has changed in the jobspec file since the last deploy, then Nomad assumes nothing has changed and will not take any action.
 This is fine for production where there will be a new Docker image tag (we use the main line git commit sha) for each deploy, which effectively changes the contents of the Nomad file, thus triggering a new deploy.

 But for development, we use the same image tag (branch name) so Nomad thinks nothing has changed, even if the image has been updated.
-Even the `force_pull` explained in the previous section won't help because Nomad won't get as far as evaluating the job spec file.
+Even the `force_pull` explained in the previous section won't help because Nomad won't get as far as evaluating the jobspec file.

-To force Nomad to always run a deploy, set a `meta` block that is populated with the return value from a uuid function that always generates a unique value.
-Meta blocks allow user-defined arbitrary key-value pairs.
+To force Nomad to always run a deploy, use a [meta](https://www.nomadproject.io/docs/job-specification/meta) stanza that is populated with the return value from a uuid function that always generates a unique value.
+The `meta` stanza allow user-defined arbitrary key-value pairs.
 Nomad is written in Golang and so Go functions such as `uuidv4()` can be interpolated in the Nomad file as shown below.
-The `meta` block should be placed directly in the `job` stanza:
+The `meta` stanza should be placed directly in the `job` stanza:

 ```nomad
 job "web" {